mdcscry/devart-template/project_posts/2014-03-01-February Journal.md

   * found desk to buy(flood related)
   * Looks like I spotted the announcement for the contest on Metafilter  sometime around 8pm.
   * Hit github at 8:21pm
   * Worked getting set up till 1:15, read Unicode chronology and history again before going to bed.
-Ladies and gentlemen, he’s a hack.
+Ladies and gentlemen, still a hack.
+But a hack with pretty colors.

-####Sat Feb 8th
+####Sat.
+February 8:
   * Had spoken to co-worker zedi about collaboration with designer brother in Karachi.
 Had shown him Maya Flasher39 and flasher27.
 He liked.
 Mentioned his brother might be interested in doing something with the images.
 Aha!
 I thought I’d study my previous attempts with Arabic.
 Show him I meant businesss.
   * Got full glyph set prepared.
   * Tried cam studio video capture software.
 Not too good.